-The College of the Redwoods offers two different science focused associate degrees,
+The College of the Redwoods offers several different associate of science (A.S.) degrees,

 Below is a list of search terms to help students research Oceanography topics.
 Other terms may be useful in addition to those listed below.
 Consult your textbook, class notes, or assignment guidelines for topic ideas.